 - Feeling GLAM 24/7, with thick, curled, and dramatic lashes— but not too dramatic for Black Rock City 🙂 With no other makeup but these, you’ll look and feel great…BUT…(cue ominous music)

 - Eyelash extensions are in a grey area as to whether they’re BM kosher.
-The reason is that if they fall out, a trace will be left behind. 🙁 Sure, you could lose your natural eyelash while there, however, extensions + glue + your natural lash leave a bigger footprint.
-Contrary to rumours though, extensions don’t cause you to lose your eyelashes more quickly, so if you go to a place that uses long-lasting glue, then go with your conscience.
-If you go to a cheap place that uses crap glue, you lose your eyelashes quickly and litter all over the playa.
+The reason is that if they fall out, the ‘leave no trace’ rule will be broken.
+Yes, I realize this sounds extreme/crazy, but it’s no joke.
+So, you could lose your natural eyelash while there, however, extensions + glue + your natural lash leave a slightly bigger and less natural footprint.
+Contrary to rumours though, extensions don’t cause you to lose your eyelashes more quickly.
+If your conscience is pro-extensions, then go to a reputable place that uses long-lasting glue.
+If you go to a cheap place that uses crap glue, you lose your extensions quickly and litter all over the playa.
 Don’t be that guy.

 - Some warn against eyelash extensions as they can trap dust and become heavy, annoying to see through.
-During both burns I had these and didn’t find this to be the case, but I’m good about having my goggles nearby, as well as brushing the extensions at night (sounds weird, but it’s a thing you’re supposed to do).
+During both burns, I had extensions and didn’t find this to be the case, but I’m good about having my goggles nearby, as well as brushing the extensions at night (sounds weird, but it’s a thing you’re supposed to do).